danwing/https-local-domains/draft-thomson-https-local-domains.md

 -----END PRIVATE KEY-----
 ~~~~~

-and public key in PEM (ASCII) format is:
+and public key in PEM format is:

 ~~~~~
 -----BEGIN PUBLIC KEY-----